 Writing a proposal is something that I’m not great at.
-If you want to write an amazing proposal, you should go through the whole process to actually make your talk before you even submit it.
+If you want to write an amazing proposal, you should go through the whole process to actually make your talk before you even submit it (that means, as I’ll describe, writing an audience profile, communication objectives, and structure).
 But that’s a lot of work ¯\(ツ)/¯ So I kind of wing it and sometimes it works.

 I know some people submit multiple proposals to anonymous CFPs in the hopes that this “shotgun method” will yield at least one accepted talk.
 I don’t really like this because I feel like if you do several proposals rather than just one, the quality of each can’t help but suffer.
 I’d rather submit one good proposal than three mediocre ones.

 One thing I like to do is keep the proposal as generic as possible without losing meaning.
 Weeks or months can go by from my submitted proposal to the actual talk, and keeping my proposal vague lets my talk reflect the world as it exists when I give the talk, and not the world when I proposed it.

 OK, so say I got accepted.
 Awesome!
 What now?